WalterMaroney/Cosmos.Cms/README.md

 If you would like to know the the Cosmos CMS architecture came about, please read [the origin story](https://github.com/CosmosSoftware/Cosmos.Cms/blob/main/Documentation/Origin.md).

+## Developing with Cosmos

+If you would like to download and work with the code in this repository, please see our documentation on how to get started.

 ## Getting Started

 You can deploy Cosmos to Azure by clicking the following button (recommended) or manually install by following the directions below.